nathalie000/Nathalie-Chang-Projects/README.md

 Experiments on pruning spkrec-ecapa-voxceleb speaker verification model and compared the error rate with original model trained on the same dataset.
 Reached similar error rate and was able to inference at a faster speed.
 ## Image classifaction Light Weight Model
+We trained a light wieght image classifacation model (ShuffleNetV2-x0.5) using data distillation and pruning.
+The model was trained and tested on the datset Modified BIRDS 525 SPECIES.
+We reached 0.969 F1-score, which was only 0.024 points less than a model (RegNetX-1.6GF
+) that has 109 times larger number of parameters than our model.
 ## Smart Watch using LVGL
 A smart watch interface implemented using the computer graphic library LVGL.
 ## Claw Machine (Verilog)